From Cleanings to Root Canals: The Dentist Richboro, Pennsylvania Families Trust

 //What’s the Difference Between General vs. Preventive Dentistry?//

-- Types of Services Provided — Preventive care covers regular checkups, dental cleanings, and oral hygiene education.
-General services include both preventive and restorative dentistry treatments to address everyday concerns and complex issues.
+- Types of Services Provided — Preventive care includes dental cleanings, fluoride treatments, and patient education.
+Many general services overlap with preventive and restorative dentistry.

 What Happens During a Comprehensive Dentistry Appointment?